wangsiwei2010/wangsiwei2010.github.io/_pages/includes/intro.md

 For scalable unsupervised learning, we have built a comprehensive [awesome-multi-view-clustering-repository](https://github.com/wangsiwei2010/awesome-multi-view-clustering).
 We have also built a data repository for [large-scale multi-view data](https://github.com/wangsiwei2010/large_scale_multi-view_clustering_datasets).

+For GUI Agnet, we have done several work about the whole pipeline of LLM agents.

 <font color="red">NEW: I am hiring students and engineers whose intersts are multi-modal fusion and LLM Agents.
 Feel free to contact me with personal CV. </font>